-8.7 DAC
+8.9 DAC

-The CY8C32 parts contain a DAC.
-The DAC is 8-bit and can be configured for either voltage or current output.
-The DAC supports CapSense, power supply regulation, and waveform generation.
-The DAC has the following features:
+The CY8C54LP parts contain two Digital to Analog Convertors (DACs).
+Each DAC is 8-bit and can be configured for either voltage or current output.
+The DACs support CapSense, power supply regulation, and waveform generation.
+Each DAC has the following features.

 - Adjustable voltage or current output in 255 steps

 - Programmable step size (range selection)

 - Eight bits of calibration to correct ± 25% of gain error

 - Source and sink option for current output

-- 8-Msps conversion rate for current output
+- 8 Msps conversion rate for current output

-- 1-Msps conversion rate for voltage output
+- 1 Msps conversion rate for voltage output

 - Monotonic in nature

 - Data and strobe inputs can be provided by the CPU or DMA, or routed directly from the DSI

 - Dedicated low-resistance output pin for high-current mode

-Figure 8-6.
+Figure 8-10.
 DAC Block Diagram

-8.7.1 Current DAC
+8.9.1 Current DAC

-The IDAC can be configured for the ranges 0 to 31.875 μA, 0 to 255 μA, and 0 to 2.04 mA.
+The current DAC (IDAC) can be configured for the ranges 0 to 31.875 μ A, 0 to 255 μ A, and 0 to 2.04 mA.
 The IDAC can be configured to source or sink current.

-8.7.2 Voltage DAC
+8.9.2 Voltage DAC

-For the VDAC, the current DAC output is routed through resistors.
+For the voltage DAC (VDAC), the current DAC output is routed through resistors.
 The two ranges available for the VDAC are 0 to 1.02 V and 0 to 4.08 V. In voltage mode any load connected to the output of a DAC should be purely capacitive (the output of the VDAC is not buffered).